PaulModaley/spidermanphonics/README.md

 #### Navigation

-- Following discussion with my mentor, I implemented a welcome page and feedback form page.
+- Following discussion with my mentor, I implemented a welcome page.

 #### Animations

 - To enhance the visual appearance, I added hover animations to buttons and icons.

+#### Game functions

+- Acting upon my mentor's advice, I decided that the game should have seperate buttons for answers and for playing sounds.

 <a name="deployment"></a>
 ## 6. Deployment